A natural Gromov-Witten virtual fundamental class: The stabilization procedure

 As defined $VFC^J_D$ depends on the choice of $D$ (as well as $V$ and ${A,g,s}$ which are assumed fixed in the discussion below).
-The remainder of this section is devoted to showing that $VFC^J(D)$ is independent of $D$ in an appropriate sense.
+The remainder of this section is devoted to showing that $VFC^J_D$ is independent of $D$ in an appropriate sense.

 The next step is to prove that these virtual fundamental classes are consistent for different choices of $D$.
-We start with the following preliminary result which is a simple consequence of another result which is proved in a separate, independent Section 11.
+We start with a proposition whose proof is based on a separate, independent result proved in Section~11.